Egg salad is an old standard. But you can amp it up to 11 with my Mayo Mojo spice mix and smoked eggs.

 And here is what one looks like after peeling:

-3) Prep again.
-Mix the flavored mayo with the relish, green onions, and the eggs.
+- Prep again.
+Slice the green onions crosswise into bits, then mix them into the flavored mayo with the relish and the eggs.